‘Young And The Restless’ Spoilers: Chelsea Begs Victor Help Her Find Adam, She’s Convinced He’s Alive

 — Young and Restless (@YandR_CBS) October 5, 2017

-Young and the Restless spoilers revealed that last year when Adam allegedly died, the cabin exploded and Chloe (Elizabeth Hendrickson) admitted she wanted to kill him.
+Young and the Restless spoilers revealed that last year when Adam allegedly died when the cabin exploded, and Chloe (Elizabeth Hendrickson) admitted she wanted to kill him.
 It is possible, at least in the soap opera world, that Adam was able to get away before the cabin exploded.
 Perhaps he snuck away, and he decided to disappear from his family.

 Adam wouldn’t disappear and leave his family behind unless he had a good reason.
 He fought so hard to win his wife and family back.
 Why would he just leave without a trace?

 Young and the Restless spoilers tease that he may have left to give them a chance at a normal life.
-At this point, Adam had just escaped from prison and he was a wanted man.
+At this point, Adam had just escaped from prison, and he was a wanted man.
 Maybe, he didn’t want Chelsea to give up everything.
 He wanted more for his son, Connor.

-If Chelsea is going to track Adam down, that’s assuming that the man is really her husband, she will need Victor’s help.
-Young and the Restless fans know that he has many resources at his fingertips and he could find out the identity of the man she spotted quickly.
+If Chelsea is going to track Adam down, assuming that the man is really her husband, she will need Victor’s help.
+Young and the Restless fans know that he has many resources at his fingertips, and he could find out the identity of the man she spotted quickly.

 It’s safe to assume that once Chelsea spots the man in New Orleans, she will become obsessed with finding him.
 She might be able to convince Nick to pitch in and help her find Adam.
 If he finds any information, will he try to keep the scoop from her?